 The City of South Perth recognises that successful environmental management must integrate urban and natural areas in a holistic manner because these areas are intimately linked.

 The urban and natural environments of the City are inextricably linked.
-Urban stormwater catchments discharge into the river impacting the natural environment.
-Weeds and other pests from highly modified urban landscapes encroach onto inland bushland areas.
-Street trees and verges provide an opportunity for green corridors to be established to link bushland remnants and to enable wildlife to move between.
+Urban stormwater catchments discharge into the Swan River impacting the natural environment.
+Weeds and other pests from highly modified urban landscapes encroach into bushland areas.
+Street trees and verges provide an opportunity for green corridors to be established, to link remnants of bushland and to enable wildlife to move across the City.